Where is the line between a healthy appetite and excessive hunger? How can you tell, and should you worry?

 A healthy appetite is considered a sign of a healthy dog.
 As a general rule, it is.
-A dog that is ill is likely to eat less, become finicky about their food, or stop eating altogether.
+Conversely, an ill dog will likely eat less, become finicky about their food, or stop eating altogether.

 So what constitutes excessive hunger?

 I would like to believe that you’d know it if you saw it.
-The important thing is to understand what is normal for your dog–how much they usually eat.
+It is essential to understand what is normal for your dog–how much they usually eat.
 If their appetite changes dramatically without anything else having had changed, something is up.

 Seeking more food versus trying to eat everything within reach

-Is your dog so hungry or are they trying to put out a fire?
+Is your dog so hungry, or are they trying to put out a fire?
 A friend’s dog would behave this way.
 She would eat anything that wasn’t nailed down.
-As well as she was sick frequently, without a diagnosis.
-The veterinarians treated her symptomatically which wasn’t working.
-It wasn’t until a family vacation when she was seen by a different vet when her problem finally got a name–chronic pancreatitis.
+As well as she was frequently sick without a diagnosis.
+The veterinarians treated her symptomatically, which wasn’t working.
+It wasn’t until a family vacation, when a different vet saw her, that her problem finally got a name–chronic pancreatitis.

-Jasmine was always hungry when she was on steroids for her bad neck, but that was nothing compared to another friend’s dog who was on high dose steroids for brain inflammation.
-That poor girl too would ingest everything she could get her mouth on including her own diapers and carpets.
-In this case, it was caused by the high levels of cortisol in their blood from their treatment.
+Jasmine was always hungry when she was on steroids for her bad neck, but that was nothing compared to another friend’s dog, who was on high-dose steroids for brain inflammation.
+That poor girl, too, would ingest everything she could get her mouth on, including her diapers and carpets.
+In this case, it was caused by the high cortisol levels in their blood from their treatment.

-I would be very careful before concluding my dog had pica, which is considered a behavioral issue.
+I would be cautious before concluding my dog had pica, which is considered a behavioral issue.
 Is it really?
 Sometimes maybe.

 You can read my thoughts about pica here.